 IT Staffing Sales Training, Build or Buy (Outsource it)

-Developing, delivering and maintaining an IT staffing sales training program requires strategic planning and capital in the form of sales methodology expertise, instructional design knowledge and technology.
-Because your sales onboarding and sales training program plays such a key role in the growth of your organization, knowing if and when to outsource the development and/or management of your sales training to a strategic sales training partner or develop it in house is not an easy decision and shouldn't be take lightly.
+Developing, delivering and maintaining an IT staffing sales enablement program requires strategic planning and capital in the form of sales methodology expertise, instructional design knowledge and technology.
+Because your sales enablement programs play such a key role in the growth of your organization, knowing if and when to outsource the development and/or management of your sales enablement to a strategic partner or develop it in house is not an easy decision and shouldn't be take lightly.
 If you and your staffing staffing firm are debating "build vs. buy," consider these ten questions.

 IT Staffing Sales Training, Build or Buy (Outsource it), 10 Questions to Consider

 - What is your sales training strategy, instructor-led classroom training or online sales training?

 - If you decide you want to incorporate online sales training than the next question is, do you have a cloud based learning management system?
 If not, you can learn how to identify and select a learning management system that is right for you.

 - Do you have a full time sales enablement manager or the ability to hire a full time sales enablement manager?
 Regardless of who is responsible for sales training in your organization, you will need to consider the following questions.

 - Is there someone in your organization who possess the skill, knowledge and expertise to script word-by-word your IT sales training material?
 This includes scripting objection rebuttals, messaging for how to open a sales meeting, messaging for executing a cold call, messaging for pitching a candidate and creating sales training exercises such as role play scenarios?

 - Assuming the answer to the previous question is yes, does this person also have the time to create the training materials?